The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Ploidy Level

 Higher ploidy levels are also disadvantageous because they lead to slower growth rates.
 This has been observed in polyploid plants, which typically grow and mature more slowly than their diploid relatives (\citealt{OttoAndWhitton2000}; \citealt{HessenEtAl2009}).
 Also, diploid gametophyte lines of one bryophyte species grow $\approx$70\% as fast as haploid lines on full medium (\citealt{SchweenEtAl2005}).
 Thus, haploidy might be beneficial to organisms that face strong selection for high growth rates.
 Haploidy would also be particularly beneficial to single-celled organisms, in which cell division rates are directly tied to fecundity.

 The growth rate hypothesis is particularly useful when trying to understand the life cycles of plants.
 All plants must compete for limited space (\citealt{GurevitchEtAl1990}; \citealt{GremerEtAl2013}), so a faster growth rate would give haploid plants an advantage over diploid plants when attempting to compete for access to land.
 For instance, bryophytes reproduce asexually via fragmentation and sexually via spore production.
 In both cases, the gametophyte plants must quickly grow from only a few cells in order to establish themselves in a partition of land.
 Ferns also disperse themselves via spores made up of only a few cells.
-Thus, their simple haploid gametophyte generations may be beneficial because they can quickly establish themselves in a partition of land.
-Then, the ferns reproduce sexually and produce their complex, diploid sporophyte generations, which don't have to compete for access to land because they grow out of their gametophyte parents.
+Their simple haploid gametophyte generations may also be beneficial for competition over access to land.
+Once established, the ferns reproduce sexually and produce their complex, diploid sporophyte generations, which don't have to compete for access to land because they grow out of their gametophyte parents.
 In contrast, spermatophytes disperse themselves via seeds that carry entire diploid plant embryos.
 The plant embryos can quickly establish themselves in a partition of land, despite a slower growth rate, because they are already partially developed prior to germination.
 This might allow spermatophytes to be diploid, complex organisms for the bulk of their life-cycle, which in turn might allow them to utilize complex structures (e.g. flowers) for all of their life processes, including sexual reproduction.